 A warranty is essentially a promise that something will work as expected or, in the case of information, be accurate and up to date.
 If the promise is not true, one can pursue various claims for monetary damages.

-A good example of a warranty in action involves a new car.
-When the car is purchased, the buyer has a reasonable expectation the vehicle will work for a certain period of time without needing any repairs.
-In fact, the car company acknowledges as much by giving the buyer a warranty that the car will function for a certain number of years or until a certain number of driven miles are accumulated.
+An excellent example of a warranty in action involves a new car.
+When the vehicle is purchased, the buyer has a reasonable expectation the car will work for a specified period without needing any repairs.
+The car company acknowledges as much by giving the buyer a warranty that the vehicle will function for a certain number of years or until you drive the vehicle a specific number of miles.
 If the car breaks down before then, the manufacturer repairs it at no cost to the buyer.

-A limited liability clause in the terms of a website benefits both the user and the owner of the site…ah, that isn’t actually true.
-This clause only benefits the owner of the website in question.
+A limited liability clause in the terms of a website benefits both the user and the owner of the site.
+Except, that notion isn’t actually true.
+This clause only helps the owner of the website in question.
 The limited liability clause is an attempt to cap the potential damages a user can claim if something tortious occurs on the site.
-Tortious means illegal – the type of illegal where money damages are claimed, not the type of illegal where you go to jail.
+Tortious means unlawful – the type of liability where juries award money damages, not the type of trouble where you go to jail.
 For example, the clause might cap the damage claim of a user at the total price they have paid to be a member of the site or a random number such as $759.

 Jurisdiction and Governing Law

-For example, a website owned by a business in San Diego should have terms requiring the user to agree that any disputes will be litigated in the Superior Court of San Diego County.
-The clause should also detail that California law will be used in determining the outcome of the dispute.
+For example, consider a website owned by a business in San Diego.
+The business should have terms requiring the user to litigate any disputes in the Superior Court of San Diego County.
+The clause should also require the court to use California law in litigating the dispute.

 The value of these clauses should be apparent.
 Most websites don’t have the funds to defend lawsuits across the country much less across the world.
-If a business can force the suing party to come to the county where the business is located, the cost of defense drops dramatically as does the likelihood of the lawsuit actually moving forward.
+If a business can force the suing party to come to its’ country, the cost of defense drops dramatically as does the likelihood of the lawsuit moving forward.

 Richard A. Chapo, Esq.